 grub> set root=(hd0,msdos1)

-I can check if it’s a proper device.
+You can check if you’re using a proper device.
 By using the command

-find and pressing TAB key, I can preview the list of files on it.
+find and pressing TAB key, you can preview the list of files on it.

 Next step is to locate the bootloader on USB stick to chain-load.
 In my case, the path to the bootloader is